 Small business owners often don’t delegate when they can and when they should.
 Lack of delegation in a small business environment can lead to the business owner being overworked and over-stressed.
 Taking on everything may seem natural to you as a business owner and you may think it is productive, however doing so can really hinder your chances of growing and developing your business.
-Therefore, practice and take time to learn the art of delegation and its many benefits.
+Therefore, practice and take time to learn how to delegate in a small business environment .
+The art of delegation, as you will find, has many benefits.

 Help yourself and your business by learning how to successfully delegate in a small business environment.
 Trusting your team and avoiding micro-management will lead to a more productive work place for yourself and your team.
 Here are some of the ways in which you can learn how to delegate effectively.

 You may feel like the best person to do every job in the business is you.
 However, you can’t do everything and trying to do so can actually be damaging to your business.
 When you attempt to delegate tasks to your employees you need to give them space and time to carry them out.
 If you are constantly watching over them and redoing what they have done then you are micro-managing, and it’s something you should stop doing immediately.
 Micro-managing your staff is counterproductive and will take up time and resources when it can be easily avoided with a bit of trust and faith in your staff.
 Delegate to the right person and then give them that trust, this will mean you have a good working environment in your business.
 It will also create a strong team dynamic, promoting team culture which will lead to better results.

 You should ensure that you are giving feedback to your staff, and occasionally reviewing their work.
 However, you will do this to track the progress of your staff, not because you think they are not capable.